Archives

 Vol 6, No 1 (2023)

-The judicious application of geological expertise and advanced mapping techniques is essential for the responsible and equitable management of natural resources.
-The research featured in this latest issue of Journal of Geography and Cartography highlights how the integration of geological science and cutting-edge cartographic capabilities is crucial for the sustainable stewardship of natural resources, both on land and in marine environments.
-By leveraging this comprehensive, evidence-based knowledge, decision-makers at all levels—from local communities to national governments—can make more informed choices that balance economic priorities, environmental stewardship, and the equitable distribution of natural resource benefits.
-This is particularly crucial as societies grapple with the complex challenges of sustainable development, climate change, and resource scarcity.
+The application of geological expertise and advanced mapping techniques is essential for the responsible management of natural resources.
+This issue covers articles on integration of geological science and cutting-edge cartographic capabilities for the sustainable stewardship of natural resources, both on land and in marine environments.
+These studies are vital to understand the complex challenges of sustainable development, climate change, and resource scarcity.

 2022